Thomas Palaiologos: Life in exile

 Upon the death of his wife in August 1462, Thomas summoned his children (who still remained at Corfu) to Rome, but they only arrived in the city after Thomas had died on 12 May 1465.
-Though Thomas had been largely bypassed and forgotten by the Roman elite after Pius II's death in 1464, he was buried with honor in the St. Peter's Basilica, where his grave would survive the destruction and removal of the tombs of the Palaiologan emperors in Constantinople during the early years of Ottoman rule.
+Though Thomas had been largely bypassed and forgotten by the Roman elite after Pius II's death in 1464, he was buried with honor in St. Peter's Basilica, where his grave would survive the destruction and removal of the tombs of the Palaiologan emperors in Constantinople during the early years of Ottoman rule.
 Modern efforts to locate his grave within the Basilica have so far proven fruitless.

 Children and descendants

-It is generally accepted that Thomas had four children with Catherine Zaccaria, due to George Sphrantzes giving this number.
+It is generally accepted that Thomas had four children with Catherine Zaccaria, the number given by George Sphrantzes.
 These four children were: